abhamidi-1234/Customer-Support-Chatbot-for-One-Energy/README.md

 - Translate all the training data into other languages like Spanish, so that the chatbot can converse in other languages
 - Add maintainance manuals to training data, so that the chatbot can aid in troubleshooting wind turbines or other machinery

+## How to run the code

+- Add your API key to the api_secret.py file
+- Add the training documents to the "docs" folder
+- Install all the necessary libraries
+- Run the python notebook
+- Click on the URL that Gradio creates
+- Have fun